Bell 206: Operational history

 The first Bell 206A flew on January 10, 1966, and the aircraft was revealed later that month at the Helicopter Association of America (HAA) convention.
 On October 20, 1966, the JetRanger received FAA certification.
 Delivery of the JetRanger to customers began on January 13, 1967, with the first aircraft being purchased by Harry Holly, CEO of the Hollymatic Corporation and previous owner of a Bell Ranger.
 In 1968, the United States Navy selected the 206A as its primary trainer, the TH-57 Sea Ranger.
 The Army also eventually selected the 206A for a light observation helicopter as the OH-58 Kiowa.

 The basic shape and design of the JetRanger remained unchanged since 1967, but Bell introduced the 206B JetRanger II in 1971.
 In 1977, the 206B-3 JetRanger III was introduced with its modified tail rotor and more powerful engine.
 The JetRanger is popular with news media for traffic and news reporting.
 The LongRanger is commonly used as an air ambulance and as a corporate transport.
-On September 1, 1982, pilots H. Ross Perot, Jr. and Jay Coburn departed Dallas, Texas in the "Spirit of Texas", a Bell 206L-2 (N3911Z).
+On September 1, 1982, pilots H. Ross Perot, Jr. and Jay Coburn departed Dallas, Texas in the "Spirit of Texas", a Bell 206L-1 (N3911Z).
 They returned on 30 September, 29 days and 3 hours later, completing the first around-the-world helicopter flight.

+The Bell 206B was first introduced to the Canadian market shortly after its certification in 1967.
+Its early adoption was driven by the booming resource industries of the time, particularly in oil and gas exploration, mining, and forestry.
+Its light weight, combined with the ability to land in rugged, remote locations, made it an ideal tool for transporting geologists, surveyors, and equipment to otherwise inaccessible areas of Canada's vast wilderness.

+In the 1970s and 1980s, the JetRanger became a critical part of exploration in northern Canada, including the Yukon, Northwest Territories, and Arctic regions, where harsh weather conditions and rough terrain demanded a helicopter that could perform in all environments.
+The Bell 206B's durability and low operating cost also made it a favorite for these long, sometimes dangerous missions.

 In 1983, Australian businessman Dick Smith became the first helicopter pilot to complete a solo trip around the world in 260 flight hours.
 During the trip, he landed his 206B-3 (S/N 3653; VH-DIK) on prepositioned container ships to refuel between Japan and the Aleutian Islands.

 In 1993, the U.S. Army chose the Bell 206B-3 as the winner of the New Training Helicopter competition, to serve as its primary training helicopter, the TH-67 Creek.
 The number of TH-67s being divested by the Army is too small to impact civilian markets.